The best 4th of July sales to shop ahead of the holiday | CNN Underscored

 - Bed Bath and Beyond: The beloved home brand is now offering up to 50% off outdoor furniture, bedding, kitchen essentials, decor and more.

-- Best Buy: The mega-retailer is offering savings on tons of home appliances, including washers and dryers, refrigerators, ranges, dishwashers and more.
+- Best Buy: The mega-retailer is offering savings on tons of top tech items like TVs, laptops, headphones and earbuds along with major appliances and small appliances.

 - Bloomgindale’s: Save 30 to 50% sitewide on apparel, shoes, accessories and more with an additional 50% off clearance items.